-Authorization roles are a set of permissions that can be given to different users.
+Authorization roles are a set of permissions that can be assigned to different users.

-Each user can be assigned one or more Authorization roles.
 It's best to assign one of the predefined roles to your users based on their role in your organization and then change it if needed.

 Has access to all settings